 A search of research dealing with what employers want in potential employees will show you that being a skilled communicator is of the utmost importance in establishing a successful career.

-Students minoring in Communication Studies are encouraged to get involved in the activities offered by the department including the Public Relations Student Society of America (PRSSA) and our award winning campus radio station- 90.3 WESS.
+Students minoring in Communication are encouraged to get involved in the activities offered by the Department of Communication including the Public Relations Student Society of America (PRSSA) and our award winning campus radio station- 90.3 WESS.
 In 2014, WESS won the prestigious College Radio Woodie Award, presented to the "best student- operated radio station in the country" by mtvU.
 Additionally, at our annual scholarship and awards banquet held every spring we honor our “Top Minors” with awards and certificates!

-To complete a minor in Communication Studies, students need to successfully complete 18 credits worth of course work including:
+To complete a minor in Communication, students need to successfully complete 18 credits worth of course work including:

 - CMST 111: Introduction to Communication Studies (3 credits; General Education-Humanities- PA)